blackirishmec/3c4652/README.md

 - With more time (I'm at the 4 day mark) I'd:
     - Assassinate these heinously long variable/function names.
 Needed them explicit to build fast, dying to refactor them.
-    - Build out tests (add property based testing)
+    - Add tests (integration + property based testing)
-    - Integrate Type Guards for Parent Model Type
+    - Flush out Type Guards

 ### Patterns to Pay Attention To: